Penguinwizzard/microsoft-graph-docs/api-reference/v1.0/api/user-getmembergroups.md

 always direct.

 > **Note:** This API only works for user accounts, and not for service principal identities.
-If your application supports both, consider using the [DirectoryObject checkMemberGroups endpoint](/graph/api/directoryobject-getmembergroups) instead (at `/directoryObjects/{id}/getMemberGroups`).
+If your application supports both, consider using [directoryObject: checkMemberGroups](/graph/api/directoryobject-getmembergroups) instead.

 ## Permissions